oro13/soil-health-prediction/README.md

 ## How the Data was Measured:

+The best predictions came from this infrared scanning tool.
+It measured a broader range of spectra.

-One infrared scanning tool, the Bruker HTS-XT
+The Bruker HTS-XT

 <img alt='qedlogo' src='img/HTS-XT_Bruker.png' width='70%' height='50%'>